caplena/knowledge-base/docs/FAQ.md

 ### What Language Should I Use for Topic Collections in Caplena?

-Caplena is multilingual and can handle topic collections in any language, but for optimal performance, it's recommended that topics match the language of most answers in your project.
+Caplena is multilingual and can handle topic collections in any language we support.
+Essentially, the topic collection language should be the language in which you want to analyze your data.

-If most of your responses are in English, the topics should also be in English for better analysis.
-In cases where your project involves multiple languages, we suggest aligning the topic language with the majority of responses.
+If your project contains responses in different languages, we recommend enabling translation.
+This ensures all responses will be translated into the language set for your topic collection, providing consistency in analysis.

-The chosen topic language will also be used for chart labels when creating visualizations.
+The selected topic language will also be used for chart labels when creating visualizations.
+For more information about languages and translation, please see [here].

 ### Can I analyze data from multiple markets/countries in a single project?